tlug/lists.tlug.jp-scrape/README.md

 Site Scraping
 -------------

+Any command-line parameters you pass to Scrape will be passed on to `wget` between the options and the site name.
+This lets you override the default `wget` options used by `Scrape` and add additional ones.

+Scrape has `wget` log to a file (with a timestamp in the name) under `log/`, thus the script should normally produce no output and can be safely run in the background.
+If you want to restore the standard `wget` behaviour of logging to standard error, use `-o /dev/stderr`.

-Scrape runs wget in `--no-verbose` mode by default, which means it will not print messages for each page accessed, only errors.
-This can cause it to be silent for long periods of time.
-Any command-line parameters you pass to Scrape will be passed on to `wget` between the options and the site name, so you can pass `-nv` to restore the default verbose mode, `-q` to make output completely silent, and so on.
+Scrape runs wget in `--no-verbose` mode by default, which means it will not log messages for each page accessed, only errors.
+Use `-nv` to restore the default verbose mode, or `-q` to do no logging at all.
+(The log file will still be created, however.)

 ### Bugs and Issues